BONEO PRIMARY SCHOOL CURRICULUM

 The Humanities provide a framework for students to examine the complex processes that have shaped the modern world and to investigate responses to different challenges including people’s interconnections with the environment.

 In Civics and Citizenship and Economics and Business, students explore the systems that shape society, with a specific focus on legal and economic systems.
 Students learn about Australia’s role in global systems, and are encouraged to appreciate democratic principles and to contribute as active, informed and responsible citizens.

 In History and Geography, students explore the processes that have shaped and which continue to shape different societies and cultures, to appreciate the common humanity shared across time and distance, and to evaluate the ways in which humans have faced and continue to face different challenges.

-At Boneo Primary School every child in Years Three and Four are fortunate to have the opportunity to experience the Stephanie Alexander Kitchen Garden Program (S.A.K.G.P.).
-There are many positive educational outcomes for the children as the program is integrated into the curriculum (particularly in the areas of Science, Maths and English.)
+At Boneo Primary School Year 3 and 4 students have the opportunity to experience the Stephanie Alexander Kitchen Garden Program (S.A.K.G.P).
+There are many positive educational outcomes for the children as this program is integrated into the curriculum, particularly in the areas of Science, Math and English.

-Students participate in garden activities every week and cook the produce in the kitchen every fortnight.
+Students participate in garden activities and cook the produce in the outdoor kitchen.
 Through this process the children grow their own food, enjoy the harvest of the seasons and learn how to prepare, cook and share this food with others.

 Teaching children to grow, harvest, prepare and share their own fruit and vegetables is proven to have a positive impact on the food choices students make.
 This learning extends beyond the classroom – research shows that engaged, excited students are likely to share their new skills with their family.
 Pleasurable food education teaches Australian children positive food habits through fun, hands-on learning.